edutb/LeetCode-Weekly-Contest-399/README.md

 # LeetCode Weekly Contest 399.

-This repository contains my solutions to the problems from [Weekly Contest 399](https://leetcode.com/contest/weekly-contest-399/).
+This repository contains my solutions to the problems from [LeetCode Weekly Contest 399](https://leetcode.com/contest/weekly-contest-399/).
 Each solution is implemented in C++.
 Below, you will find a description with the topic of each problem..

 ## Problem 3162.
 Find the Number of Good Pairs I